Brightcove

 The Brightcove SDK v6.9.0 was released on October 22, 2019, and it includes several changes (as seen in the release notes).
 But in this post I want to talk specifically about the changes to the SSAI plugin, particularly the added support for Live SSAI.

-Live SSAI overview
+Live SSAI Overview

 What is Live SSAI?
 In short, Live SSAI is a Live stream that has dynamically stitched ads in it.
 You can find more information about the Live SSAI API in Live API: Server-Side Ad Insertion (SSAI)") — and also check Video Cloud SSAI Overview to learn more about SSAI in general.